vrypan/etc-hosts-docs/docs/clients/clients.md

 ---
 layout: default
-title: APIs
+title: Clients and services
-nav_order: 2
+nav_order: 3
 has_children: true
-permalink: docs/apis
+permalink: docs/clients
 ---

-# APIs
+# Clients
-{: .no_toc }

-There are a number of ways to update your hostnames.
+How to configure various dynamic DNS clients, apps and services.